telerik/xaml-docs/controls/radgridview/export/export-formats/export-xlsx.md

 # ExportToXlsx

-The __ExportToXlsx__ method allows exporting to "Xlsx" format without the need to integrate RadGridView with *RadSpreadProcessing*.
+The __ExportToXlsx__ method allows exporting to "Xlsx" format.
+As the mechanism uses **RadSpreadProcessing** internally, there is no need for the user to make the integration manually.
 The method was introduced in __Q1 2015__.

 __Assembly References__

-ExportFormat.Xlsx method uses additional libraries so you need to add references to the following assemblies:
+__ExportFormat.Xlsx__ method uses additional libraries so you need to add references to the following assemblies:

 * Telerik.Windows.Documents.Core.dll
 * Telerik.Windows.Documents.Spreadsheet.dll